Maumagnaguagno/HyperTensioN/README.md

 ```

 ## Getting started
-The idea is to [**include** Hypertension in your domain module](#api "Jump to API section"), define the methods and primitive operators, and use this domain module with your different problems for this domain.
+The idea is to [**include** Hypertension in the domain module](#api "Jump to API section"), define the methods and primitive operators, and use this domain module for different problems.
-Your problems may be in a separate file or generated during run-time.
+Problems may be in a separate file or generated during run-time.
-Since Hypertension uses **metaprogramming**, you need to specify which Ruby methods may be used by the [planner](#algorithm "Jump to Algorithm section").
+Since Hypertension uses **metaprogramming**, there is a need to specify which Ruby methods may be used by the [planner](#algorithm "Jump to Algorithm section").
-You will need to specify operator visibility and the subtasks of each method in the domain structure.
+This specification declares operator visibility and the subtasks of each method in the domain structure.

 ### Example
 There is nothing better than an example to understand the behavior of something.